plainquire/plainquire/README.md

 ### Enum

-`Enum` values can be filtered by it's name as well as by it's numeric representation.
+`Enum` values can be filtered by its name as well as by it's numeric representation.

 ```csharp
 // Equals by name